JonathanWoollett-Light/phd/Diary.md

 - look into metrics to compare models:
   - Effective FLOPs (EFLOPS): Accounts for hardware which can operate more sparsely and avoid multiplying zeros in matrix multiplication.
   - Synaptic Operations Per Second (SOPS): Measures specific neurmorphic operations but maybe not so useful for comparing SNNs to ANNs.

+#### Writing models

+For the most idealistic benchmarks it would be good to see each model as if it where implemented on custom hardware that allows it to be efficient.
+GPUs contain custom hardware for ANNs so it seems unfair to compare SNNs in this context without their custom hardware.

+An interesting approach might be writing models in whichever formats offers the best ability to estimate their optimal performance.

-- it would be interesting to write models in an asynchronous HDL (see below table for possibilities) for an FPAA. it seems software-hardware co-design are fundamental to neuromorphic systems and really optimizing systems (does this count as mono-design or something?) it would also be interesting to use a memFPAA to test memristive functionality state of art FPAA for £3,356 (https://okikadevices.com/collections/socfpaa) maybe get access on loan or through uni
+This may be a HDL or an asyncrhonsous HDL for an FPGA or FPAA.
+I like this since it seems software-hardware co-design are fundamental to neuromorphic systems and really optimizing systems (does this count as mono-design or something?)
+It would also be interesting to see if I can use a memFPAA to test memristive functionality.

+state of art FPAA for £3,356 (https://okikadevices.com/collections/socfpaa) maybe get access on loan or through uni

+a table on asynchronous HDLs:

 |Layer|Typical user|Example tools / languages|How it reaches silicon|
 |---|---|---|---|